thumbor/ruby-thumbor/README.md

 If you need more info on what each option does, check thumbor's documentation at https://thumbor.readthedocs.io/en/latest/index.html.

+## Uploading to Rubygems
+To upload a new version to Rubygems, simply update the version on the file `lib/thumbor/version.rb` then use the commit message `Bump to <new version>`, this will trigger the release process on Github actions.

 ## License
 (The MIT License)